-A comprehensive national survey was conducted in 2001 by the Ministry of Industry with support from the United Nations Industrial Development Organization (UNIDO) and United Nations Development Programme (UNDP): the report on its findings (Dissman, 2004), was published in November 2004.
-It is the most comprehensive survey of the Sudanese manufacturing sector to date, and was an excellent opportunity to gather the much-needed information on the Sudanese industrial sector.
+A comprehensive national survey was conducted in 2001 by the ministry of industry with support from the United Nations Industrial Development Organisation (UNIDO) and United Nations Development Program (UNDP).
+The report on its findings, (Dissman, 2004), was published in

+November 2004.
+It is the most comprehensive survey of the Sudanese manufacturing sector to date and was an excellent opportunity to gather the much-needed information on the Sudanese industrial sector.
 Hence, unless otherwise stated, the report has been used as a source of the industrial statistical data quoted in this paper.

-The survey covered 24,114 small (of less than 10 employees) and large (of 10 or more employees) industrial establishments employing 162,682 people, and spread throughout the country covering 19 out of the 26 states of Sudan before the secession of South Sudan.
-As the survey covered the whole of Sudan before secession (see Figure 1), the figures quoted herein were adjusted as appropriate in order to reflect the reality of Sudan today.
-However, it was noted that the contribution of the three states that formed the new South Sudan, namely Equatoria, Bahr-el-Gazal and Upper Nile, in the overall number of industrial establishments was less than 2% (see Figure 2); 97% of them are small scale industries, mainly in the food and beverages or clothing sectors.
+The survey covered 24,114 small (of less than 10 employees) and large (of 10 or more employees) industrial establishments employing 162,682 persons and spread throughout the country covering 19 out of the 26 states of the Sudan before the secession of South Sudan.
+As the survey covered the whole Sudan before secession (see Figure.
+1), the figures quoted herein were adjusted as appropriate in order to reflect the reality of the Sudan today.
+However, it was noted that the contribution of the three states that formed the new South Sudan, namely Equatoria, Bahr-el-Gazal and Upper Nile, in the overall number of industrial establishments was less than 2% (see Figure.
+2), 97% of them are small scale industries, mainly in the food and beverages or clothing sectors.
 Their combined contribution to the overall GDP was around 1%.
 This contribution was found to have little impact on the overall percentages quoted in Dissman (2004).
 The petroleum industry was the exception as 42% of its establishments are located in the state of the Upper Nile alone.
-The industry has a significant effect on GDP and one of only two industries that have a positive trade balance.
+It has a significant effect on GDP and one of only two industries that have a positive trade balance.
+Note that the statistics pertinent to South Sudan were also reported in